URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - Patient care experience is preferred to ensure that applicants recognize the physical and psychological demands of the PA profession and appreciate the challenges and rewards of being a health care professional.

-- Online shadowing will no longer be accepted.
+- Online shadowing will not be accepted.

 - CASPA experience-type definitions are located on this website.